COMPASS For

 Backsight Agreement Statistics. |

-Project Manager now has the option of displaying
+now has the option of displaying a list of all

-a list of all shots that include backsight
+shots that include backsight information.
+Each

-information.
-Each item shows the difference
+item shows the difference between the fore and

-You can limit the list to items where the fore-
+to items where the fore- and backsight

-and backsight difference exceeds a certain
+difference exceeds a certain value.
+For example,

-shots where difference between fore and back
+between fore and back compass values exceed 2

-very useful for zeroing in on shots or surveys
+in on shots or surveys that need to be

-that need to be resurveyed.
-It is also useful
+resurveyed.
+It is also useful for finding

-for finding transcription errors. |
+transcription errors. |

 |